Quokkas are one of the cutest animals on the planet, but do they make good pets and more importantly can you own them as a pet legally?

 Domestication would be the biggest issue facing you if you were to be able to legally own a quokka, it’s perhaps the biggest issue that exotic pets face and the quokka is definitely amongst them.

-There are many animals that have been domesticated over the years with the most common being dogs and cats.
+There are many animals that have been domesticated over the years with the most common being dogs and cats, unlike the quokka which remains a creature of the wildlife.
 Quokkas have never been domesticated and most likely due to their endangered status never will be.

 They can be very docile in nature and are used to being around humans but to domesticate them it would require generations of breeding and there simply are not enough for this to take place effectively.